paylogic/developer.paylogic.com/content/articles/settei.rst

-Then, in ``my_incredible_script.py`` when the :code:`get_config` function is used, we do not need to specify an environment as it will use the :code:`dev` environment that we have set.
+Then, in ``my_incredible_script.py`` when the :code:`get_config` function is used, we do not need to specify an environment as it will use the :code:`dev` environment that is defined by :code:`CONFIG_ENVIRONMENT`.

 .. code-block:: python

     # and in my_incredible_script.py we can use get_config
     from settei import get_config

-    # get config settings for 'frontoffice' application and 'dev' environment,
+    # get config settings for 'application1' application and 'dev' environment,
     # which has been specified when running my_incredible_script.py
-    config = get_config('frontoffice')
+    config = get_config('application1')

 Settings inheritance
 ====================